leangjia/blender_docs/manual/animation/armatures/posing/editing/pose_library.rst

 Interactively browse poses in the 3D Viewport.
 After running the operator, cycle through poses using the :kbd:`Left` and :kbd:`Right` arrow keys.
 The name of the pose being previewed is displayed in the header region.
-After the desired pose is selected using :kbd:`Enter` or :kbd:`LMB` to make that the active pose;
+After the desired pose is selected using :kbd:`Return` or :kbd:`LMB` to make it the active pose;
 to cancel browsing, use :kbd:`Esc` or :kbd:`RMB`.

 Pose